gaurav1780/comp1010practicalClassMaterial/week 02 - javaEclipse/workshopJavaEclipse.md

 ### Exporting a Java project to an ***archive file*** from Eclipse

-After you have completed question 7, export the completed project to an archive file using the following steps:
+Export the completed project to an archive file using the following steps:

 1. Select the project `myFirstEclipseProject` in the left panel so that it is highlighted in blue.
 2. Choose `File`